redpanda-data/connect/website/docs/components/conditions/about.md

 sidebar_label: About
 ---

-Conditions are boolean queries that can be executed based on the contents of a message.
-Some [processors][processors] such as [`filter`][processor.filter] use conditions for expressing their logic.
+Conditions are boolean queries that can be executed based on the contents of a message, some [processors][processors] such as [`switch`][processor.switch] use conditions for expressing their logic.
+There are many options but the most powerful type is the [`bloblang` condition][condition.bloblang].

 Conditions themselves can modify ([`not`][condition.not]) and combine ([`and`][condition.and], [`or`][condition.or]) other conditions, and can therefore be used to create complex boolean expressions.